KadoBOT/reaxor/README.md

 # Reaxor

-_Boilerplate for better state management, stylying, testing and cleaner code_
+_Boilerplate for better state management, styling, testing and cleaner code_

 ## React powered by: